What Do I Do When I Get Injured?

 A. The most recent version of the Pennsylvania Workers’ Compensation Act requires employees to be treated by a medical provider on the employer’s list of designated doctors for 90 days.
 The list of medical providers must be clearly posted in the workplace.
 Additionally, your employer must get WRITTEN ACKNOWLEDGEMENT of the designated doctor list at the time of hire and again when you get injured.
 Please refer to the checklist below.
 If you answered no to any of these questions, you can treat with a doctor of your choosing.

 - Is a list of panel doctors posted at my work?

-- Did I sign a written acknowledgement at the time I was hired?
+- Did I sign a written acknowledgment at the time I was hired?

-- Did I sign a written acknowledgement at the time of my work injury?
+- Did I sign a written acknowledgment at the time of my work injury?

 B. If the panel doctor recommends surgery, notify your employer and the workers’ compensation insurance carrier that you would like a second opinion.
 The workers’ compensation insurance carrier should pay for the visit for the second opinion.
 It is important to choose a doctor who specializes in surgery for the area of the body you injured.

 C. Once you get the opportunity to treat with your own doctor, try to pick a specialist who deals with the specific part of the body you injured.
 Today, physicians specialize in all different types of medicine.
 We will be happy to refer you to a doctor who specializes in the type of injury you have.
 Once you obtain a new doctor, notify the workers’ compensation insurance carrier and your employer that you have switched your treatment.

 D. Always ask for a copy of the medical report from the doctor who is treating you.
 If they provide you with a prescription note, please keep a copy for your records.
 It is very important to keep copies of all of your medical records.